 In such cases, a copy of all source data files is stored in our PBIX file or in the cloud.
 Import is performed on user demand or according to a defined schedule (this applies only to the Power BI service).
 The data is stored in structures optimized for creating reports and they are processed in the computer’s operational memory, which means the report generation time is very short.
 Furthermore, users reviewing the reports do not burden the systems from which the data originated.
 This model also provides full flexibility in creating your own columns and measures using the capabilities offered by DAX.

-However, there are cases in which the basic implementation model may not meet our requirements.
+es in which the basic implementation model may not meet our requirements.
 This can happen when:

 1. The volume of the analyzed data exceeds the limit of a single data set, which in the case of the Power BI Pro License is 1 GB, and for Power BI Premium 10 GB.
 It should also be added here that data imported into the Power BI Desktop application, which in the cloud translates into the size of the dataset, is compressed by a ratio of about 10:1.
 A 100 MB file after loading into Power BI should therefore occupy about 10 MB.

 2. We need to have access to live data.
 Importing data from the source system to the cloud always takes some time.
 If we need to keep track of current data (temperature, currency exchange or stock rates, inventory, or any other data) then import may introduce an additional and undesirable delay in accessing this data.